BcnBitcoinOnly/ordisrespector-binaries/README.md

 Ready-made builds of Ordisrespector [Bitcoin Core] binaries.
 If you can replace the `bitcoind` binary from your node and restart it, you can run [Ordisrespector].

+These binaries have been built using Bitcoin Core's [Guix build system].
+Guix builds are deterministic, meaning that anyone can follow the same steps and get the exact same binaries, byte-per-byte.

 ### Available Versions

 Bitcoin Core [24.0.1], [23.1], [22.1] and [0.21.2]